View of a lush green landscape with trees and rolling hills under a partly cloudy blue sky.

 This land is quiet.
 The stillness is almost deafening.
 And it does something to you.
 At first I did what any sensible modern person does in the face of stillness: I kept busy.
 Building, fixing, clearing, repairing.
 Weeding, planting, taking down old fences.
 Learning the land — its seasons, its trees, its wildlife.
 Slowly understanding what had been here long before me.

 But there's a point where the land stops letting you stay occupied.
 You slow down.
 You start listening.
 And then, annoyingly, you're left with yourself.
+When the distractions can no longer distract, you enter emptiness.
+And from that emptiness clarity arrives, eventually.

 Simple.
 Not always easy.